uwegeercken/datagenerator2/README.md

 The configuration file contains various attributes to steer the behavior of the datagenerator tool.

 - the name of the export file for the generated data
-- the type of the export file: csv or json
+- the type of the export file: csv, excel or json
 - the number of rows to generate
 - after how many generated rows a log message shall be output
 - details for the export to a csv file - delimiter and header settings
-- details for the export to a json file - output as seperate lines or as array
+- details for the export to a json file - output as separate lines or as array

 ## Yaml configuration for the definition of fields to generate
 The configuration file contains a list of fields/attributes to generate - see the sample yaml files in this repository under: src/main/resources/config.
 Besides this definition it contains other configurable settings of the datagenerator tool.